-Drew Bird, M.D., Director of the Food Allergy Center at Children's Health℠, says parents need to remember two very important steps in preparing for the holidays.
+J. Andrew Bird, M.D., Director of the Food Allergy Center at Children's Health℠ and Associate Professor at UT Southwestern, says parents need to remember two very important steps in preparing for the holidays.

-"Carrying an auto-injectable EpiPen and reviewing the Food Allergy Action Plan to recognize signs and symptoms which would indicate a need to give the EpiPen are paramount for keeping your child safe," Dr. Bird said.
+"Carrying an auto-injectable EpiPen and reviewing the Food Allergy Action Plan to recognize signs and symptoms which would indicate a need to give the EpiPen are paramount for keeping your child safe," says Dr. Bird.

 For children with EoE that are following an elimination diet, avoiding their allergens can be just as important as those who are at risk for anaphylaxis.
 Sticking to strict elimination and not taking chances on meals and treats that may contain their allergen, is an important step in following their care plan for the treatment of EoE.